ever-co/ever-gauzy-pulumi/README.md

 - [ ] Security Group of Fargate Service should be added to RDS Cluster for full access to RDS DB.
 Note: it should be done this way: first we create such security group, next we use it when create RDS Cluster and next we use it when create Fargate Cluster

-- [ ] for large production we should use k8s (currently we use Fargate), see <https://www.pulumi.com/docs/guides/k8s-the-prod-way> how to setup with Pulumi
+- Must READ: <https://www.pulumi.com/docs/guides/k8s-the-prod-way> (how to setup k8s for production with Pulumi)

 ## Pulumi related FAQ